-GREATER FLAMINGO, PHOENICOPTERUS ROSEU, FLAMING RÓŻOWY
+GREATER FLAMINGO, PHOENICOPTERUS ROSEUS, FLAMING RÓŻOWY

-GREATER FLAMINGO, PHOENICOPTERUS ROSEU.
+GREATER FLAMINGO, PHOENICOPTERUS ROSEUS.

 The greater flamingo is the largest living species of flamingo, averaging 110–150 cm (43–59 in) tall and weighing 2–4 kg (4.4–8.8 lb).
 The largest male flamingos have been recorded at up to 187 cm (74 in) tall and 4.5 kg (9.9 lb).